 Be filed at least two (2) weeks prior to the desired test date; in many cases, Auth0 encourages one (1) month of advance notice to ensure time for a thorough review and any required modifications.

-Approval in writing before any testing is conducted.
+Receive approval in writing before any testing is conducted.

 Stay within our published production rate limits.

 Include all information described in our Load Testing Policy.